scaleoutsystems/fedn/docs/tutorial.rst

 Packaging for distribution
 --------------------------
-For the compute package we need to compress the *client* folder as .tar.gz file.
+For the compute package we need to compress the *client* folder as .tgz file.
 E.g. using:

 .. code-block:: bash